 Can I attach a document to a code section?
 No, unless it is a form or other supplemental "non-substantive" document.
 All substantive requirements should be included in the body of the section.
-If you need to attach a supplemental document, you should reference
+If you need to attach a supplemental document, you should reference it in the text as an appendix (" is attached as Appendix A") and add a heading that includes the section number, the appendix number and the title of the document.
+Whenever possible, appendices should be formatted like the rest of the code section.

-11 \ is attached as Appendix A") and add a heading that includes the section number, the appendix number and the title of the document.
-Whenever possible, appendices shoul d be formatted like the rest of the code section.
-I have a lengthy attachment that can' t easily be formatted to match the code and it may e , t easily be formatted to match the code, and it may v v Do I have to attach it as an appendix?
-No. Large 1 2 ould not be attached.
-Instead, the section should include a description of the document , incorporate it by reference (" is incorporated by reference") and expla in where it can be found.
+I have a lengthy attachment that can't easily be formatted to match the code, and it may need to be revised from time to time.
+Do I have to attach it as an appendix?
+No. Large or frequently amended documents should not be attached.
+Instead, the section should include a description of the document, incorporate it by reference (" is incorporated by reference") and explain where it can be found.